YannDubs/website_old/machine-learning-glossary.md

 ## Computational Neuroscience
 {% include_relative _glossary/neuroscience.md %}

 Unfortunately here ends today's journey together.
-But don't get too excited, I'm only getting started.
+But don't be too disappointed, I'm only getting started.
 I still have a tuns of notes eagerly waiting to get upgraded, and I don't intend to stop learning yet :sweat_smile:.

 PS: Any reaction/suggestions would be very appreciated: just drop a comment below or click on the :heart: .